tag1consulting/goose/README.md

 ## Load Test Debug Logging

 Goose can optionally log details about requests and responses for debug purposes.
-When writing a load test you must invoke `client.log_debug(tag, Option<request>, Option<headers>, Option<body>)` where `tag` is an arbitrary string to identify where in the load test and/or why debug is being written, `request` is a `GooseRawRequest` object, `headers` are the HTTP headers returned by the server, and `body` is the web page body returned by the server.
+When writing a load test you must invoke `client.log_debug(tag, Option<request>, Option<headers>, Option<body>)` where `tag` is an arbitrary string to identify where in the load test and/or why debug is being written, `request` is an optional reference to a `GooseRawRequest` object, `headers` are an optional reference to the HTTP headers returned by the server, and `body` is an optionial reference to the web page body returned by the server.

 For an example on how to correctly use `client.log_debug()`, including how to obtain the response headers and body, see `examples/drupal_loadtest`.

 If the load test is run with the `--debug-log-file=foo` command line option, where `foo` is either a relative or an absolute path, Goose will log all debug generated by calls to `client.log_debug()` to this file.
-Debug is logged in JSON Lines format.
 For example:

 ```json
 {"body":"<!DOCTYPE html>\n<html>\n  <head>\n    <title>503 Backend fetch failed</title>\n  </head>\n  <body>\n    <h1>Error 503 Backend fetch failed</h1>\n    <p>Backend fetch failed</p>\n    <h3>Guru Meditation:</h3>\n    <p>XID: 923425</p>\n    <hr>\n    <p>Varnish cache server</p>\n  </body>\n</html>\n","header":"{\"date\": \"Wed, 01 Jul 2020 10:27:31 GMT\", \"server\": \"Varnish\", \"content-type\": \"text/html; charset=utf-8\", \"retry-after\": \"5\", \"x-varnish\": \"923424\", \"age\": \"0\", \"via\": \"1.1 varnish (Varnish/6.1)\", \"x-varnish-cache\": \"MISS\", \"x-varnish-cookie\": \"SESSd7e04cba6a8ba148c966860632ef3636=hejsW1mQnnsHlua0AicCjEpUjnCRTkOLubwL33UJXRU\", \"content-length\": \"283\", \"connection\": \"keep-alive\"}","request":{"elapsed":4192,"final_url":"http://local.dev/node/3247","method":"GET","name":"(Auth) comment form","redirected":false,"response_time":8,"status_code":503,"success":false,"update":false,"url":"http://local.dev/node/3247","user":4},"tag":"post_comment: no form_build_id found on node/3247"}